School Board Policy 732 -

 F. All receipts and other supporting documents must be submitted to the district's finance office in a timely manner for review and approval.
 Itemized receipts are required for substantiation of credit card usage.
 If the school district does not authorize a credit card purchase, the employee who made the purchase will be personally liable for the amount of purchase.

 G. Given that listing only the credit card company on a claims list would merely identify the method of payment, a claims list must identify the vendors providing the goods or services.
 Invoices and receipts must be retained and submitted to support the items charged in the bill from the credit card company.

 H. The purchase of non-business related and/or personal items and services is prohibited.
 Credit cards shall not be used for cash advances.
 The purchase of alcoholic beverages and tobacco is prohibited.

-I. If a credit card is lost or stolen, the authorized user shall notify the district’s business office immediately.
+I. If a credit card is lost or stolen, the authorized user shall notify the district’s finance office immediately.

 J. The district shall not issue debit cards because debit cards allow funds to be immediately withdrawn from the district’s financial account, provide fewer protections than credit cards and circumvent statutory claims approval safeguards.

 K. All authorized users are required to provide a signed, written acknowledgement of the district’s credit card policy prior to the use of a district issued credit card.

 Minnesota Office of the State Auditor Statement of Position on Credit Card Use and Policies, February 2014.